Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex1_3_customsens_therm3d.rst

 .. _sphx_glr_examples_basics_ex1_3_customsens_therm3d.py:

-Pyvale example: Building a point sensor array from scratch with custom errors
+Basics Building a point sensor array from scratch with custom errors
 ================================================================================

 Here we build a custom point sensor array from scratch that is similar to the